adolfiscariot/Ideahub/LIVE_DEV_DOC.md

 - PLACE THAT DELETE ICON OR BUTTON SOMEWHERE BETTER - ALSO CHANGE HOW IT LOOKS DOES NOT LOOK GOOD

-- Edit that out ? logo
+- Edit that out ? logo - have something else in place maybe an avatar or think of something

-- Have it as member or admin tag (remove the "you are")
+- Have it as either member or admin tag (remove the "you are")

 - Remove the config button in the group component html page

 ## NICE TO HAVE

 - EDIT GROUP NAME button probably

-- Probably remove the list view entirely

 - POSSIBLY HAVE CATEGORIES TO AVOID SO MUCH CLUTTER FROM ALL SORTS OF GROUPS WITH THE FORMATION OF GROUPS - how can we categorize the groups